mshanGithub/msbotframework/specs/testing/testing.md

 2. As a developer, I would like to be able use a FakeQnaMaker service so I can programmatically set the QnA responses that will be returned by my bot.
 3. As a developer, I would like to see a transcript of my test so I can analyze how the bot responded.

-    **Note**: test transcripts should be logged as .transcript files so they can be analyzed in Bot Emulator and executed using "transcript tests" at a later date if needed.
+    **Note**: test transcripts should be logged as .transcript files so they can be analyzed in Bot Emulator and executed using "transcript tests" at a later time if needed.
 4. As a developer, I would like to have a test template project so I can quickly get started with writing tests for my bot conversations.
 5. As a developer, I would like to see a good example that shows me how to write effective tests for conversations.

     BotBuilder Samples doesn't include any examples on how to test a bot, it would be nice to write a Test Project for one of the non trivial bots in Builder Samples 'TBD' so developers and see a test project in action for reference.
-6. As a developer, I would like to be able to assert bot responses independently if the Text or Speak properties being returned
+6. As a developer, I would like to be able to assert bot responses independently if the Text or Speak properties being returned.

-    In many cases, the bot responses are randomized or contain dynamic data, it those cases, I would like to assert that response is if type XYZ independently of the actual text being returned.
+    In many cases, the bot responses are randomized or contain dynamic data, in those cases, I would like to assert that the response is of type *XYZ* independently of the actual text being returned.

     It would be also good to be able to assert the InputHint property of the response.

 ## Natural Language Processing